I'm a member

 Treatment of vesicoureteral reflux (VUR) is based on the assumption that VUR predisposes patients to urinary tract infections (UTIs) and renal infection (pyelonephritis) by facilitating the transport of bacteria from the bladder to the upper urinary tract.
 Pyelonephritis causes renal scarring in as many as 40% of children, and extensive scarring may lead to renal insufficiency and hypertension.
 The period between first renal scarring from pyelonephritis and the development of hypertension or end-stage renal disease can be 30–40 years.

-Treatment strategies include bladder training, antibiotic prophylaxis, and surgical modification of the ureters to correct the underlying reflux.
+Treatment strategies for VUR include bladder training, antibiotic prophylaxis, and surgical modification of the ureters to correct the underlying reflux.
 VUR is likely to resolve spontaneously over a period of 1- 5 years; lower grades of reflux (i.e., grades I and II) are associated with a higher probability of spontaneous resolution.
-The decision to administer prophylactic antibiotic treatment depends both on the probability of spontaneous resolution and the level of parental concern for potential adverse effects of long-term antibiotic treatment, which can include allergic reactions and development of treatment-resistant bacteria resulting in breakthrough UTIs.
+The decision to administer prophylactic antibiotic treatment includes the consideration of potential adverse effects of long-term antibiotic treatment, which can include allergic reactions and development of treatment-resistant bacteria resulting in breakthrough UTIs.

 Treatment of VUR remains controversial.
 There is a lack of good evidence that VUR actually increases the risk of pyelonephritis and renal scarring, and the long period of time before renal scarring, hypertension, and end-stage renal disease makes these serious conditions difficult to study.
 Moreover, VUR has a relatively high rate of spontaneous resolution, more than 60% over 5 years, so many children may not benefit from treatment.
 An important challenge is to identify the subset of children most likely to benefit from VUR treatment.
 At present, in the absence of definitive answers on the utility of treating VUR or the best treatment option, antibiotic prophylaxis to prevent recurrent UTIs and surgery to treat the underlying reflux remain accepted management strategies.